To empower and support those in need to build themselves, their families, and community

 improving our community, and making an impact on future generations.

 First of all let me say that through God all things are possible.
 That may sound cliche but it is absolutely the truth!
-With hopes and dreams in our heart to help those in need Robin Hatfield and myself Sabra Denson started an outdoor food pantry at a local church that officially opened August 26th 2018.
+With hopes and dreams in our heart to help those in need Sabra Denson started an outdoor food pantry at a local church that officially opened August 26th 2018.
 We put alot of work, money, and time into getting it off the ground and it started being utilized immediately.
 Within 2 days of stocking it packed full it was completely empty.
 With an outcry to the community, someone else was helping to stock it.